Dying Light 2: Critical reception

-Dying Light 2 Stay Human received "generally favorable" reviews, according to review aggregator Metacritic.
+Dying Light 2 received "generally favorable" reviews, according to review aggregator website Metacritic.

 Kotaku praised the parkour system, writing that it expanded upon its predecessor in meaningful ways, "Dying Light 2 feels as if Techland realized how the first game's movement made it stand out from so many other zombie games, and focused on building it up more.
 The end result is one of the best parkour systems I've ever seen in a game".
 Ars Technica criticized the story, specifically the voice acting and writing, "[Dying Light 2]'s voice acting is perhaps the worst I've heard in a video game of this scale...
 And they're chained to a script that consists of awkwardly translated phrases, along with massive leaps in logic and wartime strategy".
 While criticizing the narrative's exposition-heavy dialogue, Polygon enjoyed the melee combat, saying that "With a smartly balanced fatigue meter governing attacks and movements, Dying Light 2 makes me think about, and use, all the tactics available to me, especially in boss and sub-boss fights".
 Eurogamer liked how the open world integrated with the parkour gameplay, "The first-person parkour is simply brilliant, its integration into a vast, dense open world simply astonishing, and the act of getting from A to B is an absolute thrill".
-Rock Paper Shotgun felt the changes to nightime made it less dangerous and more routine "Come night, you simply avoid the horde by sticking to the rooftops...
+Rock Paper Shotgun felt the changes to nighttime made it less dangerous and more routine "Come night, you simply avoid the horde by sticking to the rooftops...
 Interiors are barebones stealth sections, with all too obvious routes to sneak by sleepers...
 The end result is that you spend a lot of the game being shepherded towards the least interesting place at any given time".

 A 'day-one' patch was released along with the digital version of the game, which fixes more than 1000 known issues with the game.